A Look Back at Cloud Foundry Summit Philadelphia

 - The Foundation announced findings from its most recent global research in the report Adaptation, Not Adoption, is the Key to Digital Transformation: Why IT Strategy Requires a Perpetual State of Change.
 With more than half of companies surveyed putting mission-critical apps in the cloud, it’s clear that digital transformation is the new reality, and that companies must adapt to constant change to keep up.

 - Project Eirini is now passing the core functional tests that validate Cloud Foundry Application Runtime releases, with future work focused on production readiness and testing against hosted managed Kubernetes environments from various public cloud providers.
-Initially proposed by IBM, Eirini has full-time engineers from Google and Pivotal working on the project, in addition to continued contributions from IBM, SAP and SUSE.
+Initially proposed by IBM, Eirini has full-time engineers from Google and VMware working on the project, in addition to continued contributions from IBM, SAP and SUSE.
 The software is now mature enough that early adopters have begun to deploy it into production environments.

 - The Foundation announced its first two Certified Systems Integrators, following on the program’s launch in October at the European Summit.
 Each with at least ten Cloud Foundry Certified Developers on their teams, Accenture and HCL have demonstrated contributions to the Cloud Foundry community through contributing code, hosting meetups, Foundation membership and more.

-- Cloud Foundry Foundation members Altoros, anyines, EngineerBetter, evoila, Grape Up, IBM, Packet, Pivotal, Resilient Scale, Stark & Wayne, SuperOrbital, SUSE, Swisscom, TIBCO and Zettaset announced their own news at Summit.
+- Cloud Foundry Foundation members Altoros, anyines, EngineerBetter, evoila, Grape Up, IBM, Packet, VMware, Resilient Scale, Stark & Wayne, SuperOrbital, SUSE, Swisscom, TIBCO and Zettaset announced their own news at Summit.
 Read the full press release to see what’s brewing in the ecosystem!

 Two dozen journalists and analysts joined us at Cloud Foundry Summit and have continued to report on the announcements and events there.
 Here are just a few of the articles that have published: